Padang Padang Beach (Pantai Padang Padang) is a famous surf spot and beach bumming paradise located on the Bukit Peninsula in Uluwatu, South Bali.

-Every Saturday night the locals set up a stage down on Padang Padang Beach along with lots of neon lights and a DJ who plays some funky beats to get you going!
+Every Saturday night the locals set up a stage down on the beach along with lots of neon lights and a DJ who plays some funky beats to get you going!
 I have been to the Padang Padang party a number of times and can tell you it’s a lot of fun and a great place to meet other backpackers.

-The Padang Padang Beach party usually kicks off between 9 pm and 10pm on Saturday nights only.
+The party usually kicks off between 9 pm and 10 pm on Saturday nights only.

 Luxury: Canang Sari Villas

-I’ve stayed at Canang Sari Villas a few times and it’s one of the best 4-star accommodations in Uluwatu!
-Featuring 2-bedroom and 3-bedroom villas with private swimming pools, beautiful gardens, equipped kitchens, large living space, indoor and outdoor bathrooms, free wifi and ocean views.
-There is also a spa centre and squash court for guests to use.
-Close to beaches, cafes and shops.
-Perfect for families, friends and couples.
+I’ve stayed at Canang Sari Villas a few times and it’s one of the best 4-star accommodations in Uluwatu.
+Featuring 2-bedroom and 3-bedroom villas with private swimming pools, beautiful gardens, equipped kitchens, large living space, indoor and outdoor bathrooms, free wifi, and ocean views.
+There is also a spa center and squash court for guests to use.
+Close to beaches, cafes, and shops.
+Perfect for families, friends, and couples.

 Mid Range: Bukal Sari Villas Uluwatu

-Awesome 3-star accommodation boasting a swimming pool, restaurant, gardens and outdoor swimming pool.
+Awesome 3-star accommodation near Padang Padang Beach boasting a swimming pool, restaurant, gardens, and outdoor swimming pool.
 There is free wifi and each room is spacious and modern with private bathrooms.
 Continental or à la carte breakfast is included for all guests.
 Close to Uluwatu Temple and beaches.
-Great for couples, families and friends.
+Great for couples, families, and friends.